Matterport (NASDAQ:MTTR) Updates FY 2022 Earnings Guidance

+Matterport (NASDAQ:MTTR – Get Rating) last released its quarterly earnings results on Tuesday, May 10th.
+The company reported ($0.10) EPS for the quarter, beating analysts’ consensus estimates of ($0.14) by $0.04.
+Matterport had a negative net margin of 233.50% and a negative return on equity of 53.37%.
+The firm had revenue of $28.51 million during the quarter, compared to analyst estimates of $27.47 million.
+During the same period in the previous year, the business earned ($0.01) EPS.
+The business’s revenue for the quarter was up 5.9% on a year-over-year basis.
+On average, equities analysts anticipate that Matterport will post -1.78 earnings per share for the current year.

-In related news, CEO Raymond J. Pittman purchased 20,000 shares of the firm’s stock in a transaction on Thursday, February 24th.
-The stock was purchased at an average cost of $6.61 per share, for a total transaction of $132,200.00.
-The acquisition was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+In related news, CEO Raymond J. Pittman acquired 20,000 shares of the firm’s stock in a transaction dated Thursday, February 24th.
+The shares were purchased at an average price of $6.61 per share, for a total transaction of $132,200.00.
+The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.

-Several hedge funds and other institutional investors have recently modified their holdings of MTTR.
-Royal Bank of Canada acquired a new position in Matterport in the 3rd quarter valued at $582,000.
-LPL Financial LLC acquired a new position in Matterport in the 3rd quarter valued at $1,072,000.
-UBS Group AG bought a new position in shares of Matterport in the 3rd quarter valued at $1,182,000.
-Captrust Financial Advisors bought a new position in shares of Matterport in the 3rd quarter valued at $34,000.
-Finally, Bank of New York Mellon Corp bought a new position in shares of Matterport in the 3rd quarter valued at $1,464,000.
-Institutional investors own 41.53% of the company’s stock.
+Several large investors have recently added to or reduced their stakes in MTTR.
+Captrust Financial Advisors bought a new position in shares of Matterport during the third quarter valued at about $34,000.
+Samalin Investment Counsel LLC bought a new position in Matterport during the 1st quarter valued at approximately $37,000.
+Visionary Wealth Advisors bought a new stake in shares of Matterport in the 4th quarter worth approximately $205,000.
+Lazard Asset Management LLC purchased a new position in shares of Matterport during the first quarter valued at approximately $82,000.
+Finally, Vontobel Holding Ltd. bought a new position in shares of Matterport during the first quarter valued at approximately $84,000.
+41.53% of the stock is owned by hedge funds and other institutional investors.

 Matterport, Inc, a spatial data company, focuses on digitization and datafication of the built world.
 It offers Matterport digital twins, a 3D data platform to design, build, operate, promote, and understand spaces.
 The company offers Matterport Capture, an application that enables to capture depth, data, and imagery of a space using 3D cameras, 360 cameras, and iPhones; Matterport Workshop application to customize, add additional details, and share spaces; Matterport Showcase application for audience view and explore space in its final format; and Matterport VR to experience virtual reality.